IbrahimAljabr/city-explorer/README.md

 - node.js
 - express
 - cors
+- API

 ## Change Log
  <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: -->

-Number and name of feature:lab 6
+Number and name of feature:lab 7

-Estimate of time needed to complete: 2 hours
+Estimate of time needed to complete: 3 hours

 Start time: 3